 - flask-micropub: Flask (Python) plugin that makes it easy to add IndieAuth authentication and Micropub authorization to a client application.

-- micropub-express Node.js library created and used by Pelle Wessman for voxpelli.com's micropub endpoint
+- micropub-express Node.js server library created and used by Pelle Wessman for voxpelli.com's micropub endpoint

 Please use the Github repo for issues and discussion related to the current functionality found within the spec.

 For issues that have been discussed and are ready to consider for inclusion in the spec, use the Micropub-brainstorming page to collect examples and iterate on the ideas.